After deploying the

 Note: It could take up to six minutes before events appear.
 Make sure to refresh your browser from time to time to display the current data.

-To configure your USM Anywhere AWS Sensor, see Completing the AWS Sensor Setup.
+To configure your USM Anywhere AWS Sensor, see Complete the AWS Sensor Setup.